Posidonia Shale: Detailed description of the stratigraphy in Germany

-The Mittleren Schiefer/Schieferklotz (upper exaratum to lower elegans subzones) become increasingly poorly layered until it becomes a small brittle limestone bank, the "Stinkkalkbank" (Dotternhausen to Gomaringen and Nürtingen) with Coelodiscus shells, low on bitumen and with biota that marks better oxygenated conditions, such as foraminifera and occasional ostracods.
-The Obere and Wilder Stein (upper elegans) medium to brown-gray always remain formed as a regular limestone bank of approximately uniform thicknessis, rarely laminated (Dotternhausen) and often shows traces of minor bioturbation (Dotternhausen, Mössingen, Gomaringen; Aalen-Wasseralfingen), becoming calcified towards the upper limit between Nürtingen and Holzmaden, marked with increased presence of Cucullaea muensteri as well foraminifera and ostracods, as well scoria horizons with fish, cephalopod and larger vertebrate remains, as well often contain belemnite rostrums.
+The Mittleren Schiefer/Schieferklotz (upper exaratum to lower elegans subzones) becomes increasingly poorly layered until it becomes a small brittle limestone bank, the "Stinkkalkbank" (Dotternhausen to Gomaringen and Nürtingen) with Coelodiscus shells, low on bitumen and with biota that marks better oxygenated conditions, such as foraminifera and occasional ostracods.
+The Obere and Wilder Stein (upper elegans) medium to brown-grey always remain formed as a regular limestone bank of approximately uniform thickness, rarely laminated (Dotternhausen) and often shows traces of minor bioturbation (Dotternhausen, Mössingen, Gomaringen; Aalen-Wasseralfingen), becoming calcified towards the upper limit between Nürtingen and Holzmaden, marked with increased presence of Cucullaea muensteri as well foraminifera and ostracods, as well scoria horizons with fish, cephalopod and larger vertebrate remains, as well as belemnite rostrums.
 The last level of the formation is the Wilden Schiefer (probably reaching Bifrons zone) with the presence of "Monotis bank", from Altdorf to Dotternhausen and Göppingen area, with slates getting poorer in bitumen and less layered.
-The top section is known as "bollensis camp", marked by the mass deposition of Bositra buchi, closed at the top by a new seegrasschiefer.
-The limit with the Jurensismergel Formation is mostly eroded in the profiles to evolve into marlstones.
-Several outcrops, mostly in the NW (ex.
-Harz hills), shows that relict levels of the Posidonienschiefer lasted until the Upper Toarcian, contemporaneous with the Jurensismergel Fm, known as "Dörntener Schiefer".
+The top section is known as "bollensis camp", marked by the mass deposition of Bositra buchi, closed at the top by a new seagrass slate.
+The limit with the Jurensismergel Formation is mostly eroded in profiles, evolving into marlstones.
+Several outcrops, mostly in the north-west (ex.
+Harz hills), show that relict levels of the Posidonia Shale lasted until the Upper Toarcian, contemporary with the Jurensismergel Fm., known as "Dörntener Schiefer".

-Sachrang

-The Sachrang Shales where cited originally on the restudy of the Alpine Upper Black Slate, composed with dark gray, somewhat sandy, disintegrating into thin but large plates of Marl that overlies Pliensbachian breccia.
-The definition of the Sachrang Shales has been convoluted along its history of study of the location, where there are works of the North Alpine Mesozoic that prefer before calling these deposits Sachranger Shale to give it a brief different diagnosis.
-On the Unken Syncline near Lofen, basinal deposits with abundant Aragonite and Calcite helped to know the major Jurassic basin geometry, where on several layers of the same age was complicated due to the posterior Alpine deformation.
-Correlated Unken and Diessbach basins developed mostly during the Toarcian, with deposition of abundant material from the near Emerged Landmasses.
-On the Unken Syncline, the breccias associated with the normal faults were deposited until Oxfordian age.